-Our Grand Tour of Cambodia will provide you opportunities to explore Cambodian cultures in depth and gives a great insight into the differing landscapes this stunning country.
-The tour starts in the capital of Phnom Penh, we will visit the sparkling Royal Palace and Silver Pagoda and relics of the Khmer Rouge era.
-Afterwards, venture along the Mekong to charming riverside towns and observe the endangered Irrawaddy dolphins that inhabit the shallow pools of the Mekong river around Kratie.
-Continue our tour with the visit to the magnificent temples of Angkor Complex.
-Then take a private boat journey across Tonle Sap Lake to the provincial town of Battambang and visit its mountain pagodas.
-We also make a visit to beautiful Oudong Meanchey historical site, one of former capitals in Cambodia.
-At the end of tour, enjoy 02 day of beach relaxation in Kep or Sihanoukville which are known as best beaches in Cambodia.
+Our Grand Tour of Cambodia will provide you with opportunities to explore Cambodian cultures in depth, gaining you a great insight into this stunning country.
+Starting in the bustling capital of Phnom Penh with its sparkling Royal Palace, Silver Pagoda and relics of the Khmer Rouge era; we then venture along the Mekong to charming riverside towns of Kampong Cham and Kratie to observe the endangered Irrawaddy dolphins that inhabit the shallow pools of the Mekong river.
+Once in Siem Reap, pay a visit to the magnificent Angkor Temple Complex then journey on boat across Tonle Sap Lake to the provincial town of Battambang.
+Towards the end of tour, enjoy 2 days of beach relaxation in Kep or Sihanoukville which are amongst the best beaches in Cambodia.

 Your request has been successfully delivered to our team, we will get back to you as soon as possible.

-Upon arrival in Phnom Penh International Airport, you will be welcomed by our Cambodia travel guide, then be transferred to your hotel for check in.
+Welcome to PHNOM PENH!
+Upon arrival at Phnom Penh International Airport, you will be welcomed by our local tour guide, then be transferred to your hotel for check in.
 Depend on your actual arrival time, some soft sightseeing for an orientation tour is suggested.

-*** The capital of Phnom Penh locates at the junction of the mighty Mekong river and Tonlé Sap river.
-It was once considered as the “Gem” of Indochina with a nice riverside promenade and numerous beautiful Cambodian Buddhist wats, palaces and many colonial-era buildings where Asian and Western architecture meet in a fascinating way.
+The capital of Phnom Penh locates at the junction of the mighty Mekong River, Bassac River and Tonlé Sap River.
+It was once considered as the “Gem” of Indochina with a nice riverside promenade and numerous beautiful Cambodian Buddhist wats, palaces and many colonial-era buildings where Asian and Western architectures meet in a fascinating way.
 The bustling city of Phnom Penh is the international and domestic transport hub for whole Cambodia and region.

-In the evening, have your welcome dinner at Romdeng Restaurant which is recommended on Lonely Planet as the top choice for Cambodian cuisine in Phnom Penh.
+In the evening, free to explore the city at your own pace.
+You may want to have dinner at Romdeng Restaurant which is recommended on Lonely Planet as the top choice for Cambodian cuisine in Phnom Penh.
+In this restaurant, you would sample some typical, tasty modern Cambodian dishes.
 The restaurant is located in a gorgeous colonial villa with a small pool with a beautiful garden.
-Overnight in Phnom Penh hotel.

-Afterwards, we proceed to Krong Kracheh (Kratie), the capital of Kratie Province in eastern Cambodia.
-Upon arrival Kratie town, we take a short 10 minutes boat ride from the town to the beautiful island of Koh Trong.
+Afterwards, proceed to KRATIE, the capital of Kratie Province in eastern Cambodia.
+Upon arrival, take a short 10 minutes boat ride from the town to the beautiful Koh Trong Island.
 Check into your hotel on island.
 The rest of day is free at leisure to discover this small paradise.
-Maybe catch a swim off the beach on the west side while enjoying the spectacular sunset on the mighty Mekong river.
+Maybe catch a swim off the beach on the west side while enjoying the spectacular sunset on the mighty Mekong River.

-We drive north along the river banks to Kampi village which is 15 km from Kratie town center.
+Following the breakfast, drive north along the river banks to Kampi Village which is 15 km from Kratie town center.
 This village is one of the best places to observe the rare Irrawaddy Dolphins along the Mekong.
 Embark on a small local boat which will take us upstream to look for these interesting creatures.
 As soon as we have spotted the first dolphin, our boatmen will follows the dolphin watching guidelines provided and only use oars when near the dolphins.
 We will follow the dolphins silently (1 to 1.5 hours).

-After lunch, we will drive back to Koh Trong, a sort of ecotourism paradise.
-Here, you would have opportunities to meet friendly locals and get to know their lifestyle, or simply chill at the beach and swim on the beautiful Mekong river.
+In the afternoon, drive back to Koh Trong Island, a sort of ecotourism paradise.
+Enjoy a leisurely bicycle ride around the island for further exploration with your guide.
 A 9 kilometers (6 miles) loop road around the island's perimeter provides the perfect opportunity to discover villages on this island.
-Along the way, we could stop for rest in a village, enjoy local fruit while observing the daily rituals and routines of the traditional village life.
-Have your dinner with diversity of delicious Khmer food.
-Overnight at hotel at Koh Trong island.
+Along the way, you could stop for rest in a village, enjoy local fruit while observing the daily rituals and routines of the traditional village life.
+At the end of day, have your dinner (at your own account) with diversity of delicious Khmer food.

 Sambor Village Hotel